aws/sagemaker-python-sdk/README.rst

 Using MXNet and numpy
 ^^^^^^^^^^^^^^^^^^^^^

 You can import both ``mxnet`` and ``numpy`` in your training script.
-When your script runs in SageMaker, it will run with access to MXNet version 0.12 and numpy version 1.12.0.
+When your script runs in SageMaker, it will run with access to MXNet version 1.0.0 and numpy version 1.13.3 by default.
 For more information on the environment your script runs in, please see `SageMaker MXNet Containers <#sagemaker-mxnet-containers>`__.

 Running an MXNet training script in SageMaker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~